Dreierschnapsen: Bidding

 The contracts allowed vary from region to region.
 The most common are: Schnapser, Gang ("Gangl") and Bauernschnapser ("farmer").
 The various Bettel ("beggar") contracts are controversial among conservative players as they can make 'normal' games the exception instead of the rule.

 Trick-taking

 In some contracts, the announced trump suit becomes invalid and all suits are ranked equal.
 Within the same suit, a higher card beats a lower; and trumps beat all cards of another suit.
-For example, if the player has played an Unter of Spades, a King or a Deuce of a different plain suit cannot trick; they can only be discarded.
+For example, if the player has played an Jack of Spades, a King or a Deuce of a different plain suit cannot trick; they can only be discarded.
 Only a trump card may beat it.
 The first trick of either team must be played face-up for the duration of the hand.

 Contracts

 Overview

 The usual contracts are given in the table below.
 Alternative regional names are shown in brackets.
 The colour code is: yellow for normal Schnapsen games, red for negative games (taking no tricks) and green for 'slam' games (taking all tricks).